 Disasters happen, often without warning, and businesses must be prepared to deal with them.
 A natural or manmade catastrophe could threaten your employees or customers and shut down or interrupt your operations for an indeterminate period of time.
 While no one wants to think about a catastrophic event impacting their workplace, thinking about and planning for various disasters is the best way to be prepared to respond if they do happen.

-OSHA mandates that virtually all employers have an emergency action plan, which details the actions that employers and employees will take during a variety of emergency situations.
+In order to deal with workplace safety and catastrophe management, OSHA mandates that virtually all employers have an emergency action plan, which details the actions that employers and employees will take during a variety of emergency situations.
 Employers with multiple sites must have a dedicated plan for each location.
 For companies with more than 10 employees, the plan must be in writing and, at a minimum, it must include several elements, including a means for reporting fires and other emergencies, evacuation procedures and emergency escape route assignments, a system to account for all employees after an evacuation and a plan for securing rescue and medical assistance.
 Larger employers and companies in certain industries will require more complex emergency action plans.

 Involve managers and staff members in developing a plan, which should begin with brainstorming what disasters could potentially impact your workplace.
 What if a fire tears through your offices, or an active shooter is threatening your employees?
 Besides fire and violence, potential disasters include hurricanes, floods, tornadoes, earthquakes, toxic gas releases, chemical spills, radiological accidents, explosions and civil disturbances.
 Depending on their industry and geographic location, companies have varying risk levels for different disasters.
 Employers that have hazardous substances onsite, for instance, face an increased risk of an emergency involving these materials.
 Once you have identified potential emergencies, consider how they would affect your workers and your workplace and how you would respond.